andrew henderson menu

 Portugal is not foreign to crypto firms and digital currencies.

-The Great Recession hit Portugal in 2008, and since then, it’s been trying to get back on its feet mainly through its popular Portugal Golden Visa program and tax-friendly regulations.
+The Great Recession hit Portugal hard in 2008, and since then, it’s been trying to get back on its feet through its popular Portugal Golden Visa program and tax-friendly regulations.

-All these policies have done a wonderful job at attracting foreign crypto investments and foreigners looking for a tax-free way of life to Portugal, making it one of the top crypto-friendly countries.
+All these policies have done a wonderful job of attracting foreign crypto investments and those looking for a tax-free way of life in Portugal, making it one of the top crypto-friendly countries.

-For the majority of investors, there is no Portugal crypto tax on crypto trading, income, and capital gains.
+For the majority of investors, there is no Portuguese crypto tax on crypto trading, income and long-term capital gains.
 Businesses still have to pay corporate income tax and VAT.

 5. Malta